paser-group/continuous-secsoft/ssp-spr26/exercises/e7-dfa/README.md

 ### Your implementation should:

-- Contain a method/class to extract the parse tree for `calc.py`
+- Contain a method/class to extract the parse tree for `calc.py` that uses the [ast](https://docs.python.org/3/library/ast.html) library
 - Contain a method to parse assignments for the parse tree
 - Contain a method to extract assignment operations
 - Contain a method to generate the flow